Chapter 5 Reliability

 In the output, reliability for a single judge \(ICC_1\) is the ratio of person variance to total variance.
 Reliability for multiple judges \(ICC_1k\) adjusts the residual variance by the number of judges.

 The ICC function reports six reliability coefficients: 3 for the case of single judges and 3 for the case of multiple judges.
-It also reports the results in terms of a traditional ANOVA as well as a mixed effects linear model, and CIs for each coefficient.
+It also reports the results in terms of a traditional ANOVA as well as a mixed effects linear model.
+Additionally, confidence intervals are reported.

 Like most correlation coefficients, the ICC ranges from 0 to 1.